- Download our Moving to Rio de Janeiro Guide (PDF)

 Private schools in Rio de Janeiro

 Private schools in Rio de Janeiro generally follow the Brazilian national curriculum.
-Some private schools have a religious foundation (predominantly Catholic), while others offer bilingual instruction.
+Some private schools have a religious foundation (predominantly Catholic), and a growing number offer bilingual Portuguese-English instruction alongside traditional monolingual options.

 Some expats choose to send their children to these schools due to the improved quality of education compared to public schools and lower fees compared to international schools.
-However, as classes are predominantly taught in Portuguese, children must have at least some proficiency in the language.
+Classes are predominantly taught in Portuguese though, so children must have at least some proficiency in the language.

 International schools in Rio de Janeiro